Skip to content

 groups zabbix

-After changing the Zabbix users permissions, you will need to restart the Zabbix agent.
+After changing the zabbix user permissions, you should restart the Zabbix agent and check its status.

-I can read the most recent log file entries by typing
+To read the most recent log file entries, type,

 tail -f /var/log/nginx/access.log